SidharthAnand04/gem-starter-code/README.md

 - Provide real-time visual feedback of lane detection and vehicle control

 ## Models Used
-The system utilizes two pre-trained deep learning models: Make sure to run and
+The system utilizes two pre-trained deep learning models:

-- YOLOPv2 for lane detection: https://github.com/CAIC-AD/YOLOPv2
+- **YOLOPv2 for lane detection**: https://github.com/CAIC-AD/YOLOPv2

+  Instructions for use:
+  1. Download the model from https://github.com/CAIC-AD/YOLOPv2/releases/download/V0.0.1/yolopv2.pt
+  2. Move the .pt model file into the weights folder

-- YOLOv5s-seg for stop sign detection: https://github.com/ultralytics/yolov5
+- **YOLOv5s-seg for stop sign detection**: https://github.com/ultralytics/yolov5

+  Instructions for use:
+  - Model is automatically downloaded when first running the system
+  - Internet connection is required for initial download

 ## Technical Approach